RobotCasserole1736/CasseroleBBBVisionTest/README.md

 ##Basic Setup

+### Internet - dependent Prerequisites

 We will use the default angstrom linux distro.

 For first setup, the BBB must be connected to a network with internet access.

 On a brand new BBB, ssh into it using your favorite ssh utility.
+You will likely have to look up the IP address by looking at the router setup page, and determining what DHCP address was assigned to the BBB.

-Login with:
+When prompted, login with:

     user: root
     password: <leave blank>